ahlwong/dakota-cassandra/README.md

 $ npm install dakota-cassandra
 ```

+## Stability
+Dakota was written over a weekend (8/28/2015 - 8/31/2015) by Alexander Wong out of Boost VC in San Mateo, CA, USA to address the lack of a full featured NodeJS compatible Cassandra ORM.
+It is currently still a work in progress and will be refined in the coming weeks.
+Please note that this is still a very young library and may have some growing pains to come.
+Please check back often.

 ## Features
   - Written on top of datastax/nodejs-driver (official Cassandra JavaScript driver)
   - Based off of Mongoid and Mongoose design and usability patterns